-The Series 2020A Bonds are being issued to refund and defease all of the Authority's outstanding Bonds or portions thereof described below (the "Refunded Bonds").
+The Series 2020A Bonds are being issued to refund and defease all of the Authority's outstanding Bonds described below (the "Refunded Bonds").
 Any refunding is contingent upon the delivery of the Series 2020A Bonds.

-TABLE OF REFUNDED BONDS
+TABLE OF REFUNDED BONDS+

 Project and Refunding Revenue Bonds, Series 2003B